 Using funds contributed by members, Impact100 will give one high-impact grant of $100,000 each year to a community organisation.

-Expression of Interest form to be submitted to by 15th July 2020.
+Expression of Interest form to be submitted online link here by 20th July 2020.

 Expressions of interest will be checked by the Impact100 Grants Committee against eligibility criteria.
 Eligible applicants will then be asked to submit a full application.